ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 !!! note "Taxonomy suggestions"

-    If the Taxonomy suggestions [LTS Update]([[= developer_doc =]]/ibexa_products/editions#lts-updates) is installed and configured in your system, instead of manually browsing the taxonomy tree and selecting tags one by one, you can click **AI Suggest category** and pick from suggestions made by the AI Assistant.
+    If the [Taxonomy suggestions]([[= developer_doc =]]/content_management/taxonomy/taxonomy#taxonomy-suggestions) feature is enabled in your system, instead of manually browsing the taxonomy tree and selecting tags one by one, you can click **AI Suggest category** and pick from suggestions made by the AI Assistant.

     ![Taxonomy entries suggested by the AI Assistant](img/taxonomy_suggestions_content.png "Taxonomy entries suggested by the AI Assistant")

 For more information, see [Assign tag to content from taxonomy tree](taxonomy/work_with_tags.md#add-taxonomy-entry-assignment-field-to-content-type).